fate83/spoonking/README.md

 # Game Loop

+- [x] Users dig in the dig site for sand
-Users dig in the dig site for items and Sand.
+- [ ] Users dig in the dig site for items

-Sand can be traded for experience or better equipment.
+- [ ] Sand can be traded for experience

-Items and total amount of Sand is the total score.

-Players can compete in a high score shown on a highscore page.
+- [ ] Users can levelup
+- [ ] Users can find items while digging
+- [ ] Users have basic loeffel equipped
+- [ ] Users can upgrade the loeffel equipment
+- [ ] sand can be traded for better equipment
+- [ ] Highscore list